iwanalabs/econagents/README.md

 1. `prisoner`: A simple experiment of an iterated Prisoner's Dilemma of 5 rounds using 2 LLM agents.
 2. `harberger`: A heavily customized experiment of a Harberger Tax game played by LLM agents.
-3. `harberge_lite`: A simplified version of the Harberger Tax game.

 The example experiments are located in the `examples` directory.

 The server to run the `prisoner` experiment is located in the `server` directory.
-For the `harberger` and `harberge_lite` experiments, the server implementation is not provided yet.
+For the `harberger` experiment, the server implementation is not provided yet.

-## Running the experiments
+### Running the experiments

 For `prisoner` you first must run the server and then run the experiment: